Supremolink81/Databot/README.md

 # Databot
 A Discord bot written in Python with several different features.

-Designed using Discord's Python API
+Designed using Discord's Python API to receive data from users (in the form of files or raw data), then output results based on what command the user executed.

 # Data Analysis
 Databot contains various commands for analysis of many types of data, including: